Red light camera: Germany

+If a driver in their probationary period runs a red light and is caught by a red-light camera, they are required to attend a compulsory retraining seminar (Aufbauseminar).
+Additionally, the probationary period is extended from two to four years.

 United Kingdom

 In the United Kingdom the authorities often refer to red-light cameras, along with speed cameras, as safety cameras.
 They were first used in the early 1990s, with initial deployment by the Department for Environment, Transport and the Regions.
 All costs were paid by the local authority in which the individual camera was placed, and revenues accrued from fines were paid to the Treasury Consolidated Fund.
 In 1998 the government handed the powers of collection to local road-safety partnerships, comprising "... local authorities, Magistrates' Courts, the Highways Agency and the police."

 In a report, published in December 2005, there were a total of 612 red light cameras in England alone, of which 225 were in London.

 In the UK, failure to stop for a red light gives a £100 fine and adds 3 points on the driving license.
 Some police forces might also register motorists caught running a red light to educational courses.